-SERVICE CONNECTION PIPEWORK RESPONSIBILITY REGULATIONS INSTALLATION MAINTENANCE A - B Communication Pipe SLP Water Company Water Supply (Water Quality) Boundary box (plus, where applicable, meter) SLP Water Company Regulations 2016 B - C Supply pipe Developer Property owner Water Supply (Water Fittings) Regulations 1999 and Water Supply (Water Fittings) (Amendment Regulations) 1999 Internal plumbing Developer Property owner
+SERVICE CONNECTION PIPEWORK RESPONSIBILITY REGULATIONS INSTALLATION MAINTENANCE A - B Communication Pipe SLP Water Company Water Supply (Water Quality) Regulations 2016 Boundary box (plus, where applicable, meter) SLP Water Company B - C Supply pipe Developer Property owner Water Supply (Water Fittings) Regulations 1999 and Water Supply Internal plumbing Developer Property owner (Water Fittings) (Amendment Regulations) 1999 between the main and the point of entry into the building.
+The number of fittings or joints used to make a connection should be minimised as far as practical and should not be more than 3.
+Supply pipes should be laid such that no part is in any land not within the boundary of the property being served.